tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ## Install AngularFire and Firebase

-Open another tab in your terminal and install AngularFire and Firebase from `npm`.
+Open another tab in your terminal and install AngularFire and Firebase from `npm` in your project directory.

 ```bash
 ng add @angular/fire